 - 1. Students on social, academic probation or OSS are not permitted to attend. - 2.
 Students must obtain the proper permission slips which must be signed by their parent / guardian and all of their teachers. - 3.
 Failure to attain teacher permission will result in a class cut. - 4.
-Students who have one or more failing grades are subject to administration approval and review. - 5.
+Students who have any failing grades during the 9 weeks will not be permitted to attend these special events. - 5.
 Students must follow all rules of the student handbook during the trip.